simgunz/pdftoceditor/README.md

-PDF ToC editor update the table of content of a PDF using the one specified in a simple text file.
+Python tool for editing PDF table of contents using simple text files with replace, append, and dump operations.

 Requirements
 ------------